aryanvx/portfolio/README.md

 - All frontend implementation
 - No database whatsoever
 - No server-side processing either
-- May change (so stay tuned for some cool updates)
+- May change (so stay tuned for some cool lil updates)

 ## Deployment Strategy